6feet/6feet.github.io/README.md

 ### Design Approaches

 #### Playfulness
-Third Eye takes a positive and hopeful approach towards this era where social distancing needs to be practices.
+Third Eye takes a positive and hopeful approach towards this era where social distancing needs to be practiced.
 Instead of proposing a dystopian future like many other covid tracking solutions do, we found a playful way to care about each other's feelings and safety.

 #### No privacy concerns
 Unlike other covid tracking solutions that raise privacy concerns, we do not collect any personal data from the user using the device.